-Of the cash flows used by investing activities during the nine months ended September 30, 2014, approximately \$4,700,000 (2013 - approximately \$7,000,000) was attributable to the Company's investment in mining property.
+Approximately \$5 million of the cash flows used by investing activities during 2014 (2013 - approximately \$9 million) was attributable to the Company's investment in mining property.
 The 2013 amount reflects the significant work performed on feasibility studies during 2013.
 This did not reoccur during 2014, as significant site work was also deferred due to capital constraints.
-However, this was partially offset by an increase in permitting efforts.
+This was partially offset by an increase in permitting efforts.

-The Company loaned \$7,000,000 and approximately \$2.4 million to KMC and NADECOR, respectively, during the nine months ended September 30, 2014.
-These loans were made possible by the net equity inflow of approximately \$14.1 during that period.
-These transactions are described in detail in the Current Highlights.
+The Company loaned \$7 million and approximately \$2.6 million to KMC and NADECOR in cash, respectively, during 2014.
+These loans were made possible by the net equity inflow of approximately \$21.5 million during that period.
+The equity transactions are described in detail in the Current Highlights.

 Cash flows used by investing activities are primarily driven by expenses capitalized into the Company's mineral asset.
-Accordingly, as additional funds are raised and various potential work initiatives begin, cash flows used by investing activities will increase.
-During the nine months ended September 30, 2014, cash flows used by investments in the mineral asset were driven by work on permitting and site maintenance costs and labor; this is likely to continue in the short-term.
+Accordingly, as additional funds are raised and various work initiatives begin, cash flows used by investing activities will increase.
+During 2014, cash flows used by investments in the mineral asset were primarily related to work on permitting and site maintenance costs and labor; this is likely to continue in the short-term.

-Other than employee options, no instruments are convertible into common shares at the date of this document.
+Instruments convertible into common shares at the date of this document include approximately 28 million outstanding share options and 37.5 million warrants.

-The Company had no long-term debt at September 30, 2014 or December 31, 2013.
-As discussed in the Current Highlights, the Company expects to draw \$2 million on a credit facility during 2014.
+The Company had no long-term debt at December 31, 2014 and December 31, 2013.

-The Company has raised funds primarily through equity issuances, though management will consider all sources of finance reasonably available, including but not limited to issuance of new capital, issuance of new debt and the sale of assets in whole or in part, including mineral property interests, royalties and future production.
-There can be no assurance of continued access to finance in the future, and an inability to secure such finance may require the Company to substantially curtail and defer its planned exploration and development activities.
-The Company's available capital, future access to capital and other factors represent a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company has raised funds primarily through equity issuances, though management will consider all sources of financing reasonably available, including but not limited to issuance of new capital, issuance of new debt and the sale of assets in whole or in part, including mineral property interests, royalties and future production.
+There can be no assurance of continued access to financings in the future, and an inability to secure such financings may require the Company to substantially curtail and defer its planned exploration and development activities.
 Management will continue to manage cash outlay carefully in order to optimize the timing of completion of permitting, a BFS and executing the terms of the PFA.